spmeesseman/vscode-taskexplorer/README.md

 * Visual Studio Code v1.30 or higher
 * For npm, grunt, and gulp tasks, the 'Auto Detect' vscode setting must be turned 'On' for each respective task provider.
+* Typescript tsconfig.json tasks supported at root project folder only

 ## Features by Version